oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

 Oracle Database uses authentication, authorization, and auditing mechanisms to secure data in the database, but not in the operating system data files where data is stored.
 To protect these data files, Oracle Database provides Transparent Data Encryption (TDE).
 TDE encrypts sensitive data stored in data files.
 To prevent unauthorized decryption, TDE stores the encryption keys in a security module external to the database, called a keystore.

 You can configure Oracle Key Vault as part of the TDE implementation.
-This enables you to centrally manage TDE keystores (called TDE wallets in Oracle Key Vault) in your enterprise.
-For example, you can upload a software keystore to Oracle Key Vault and then make the contents of this keystore available to other TDE-enabled databases.
+This enables you to centrally manage TDE master encryption keys of your enterprise.

 ![TDE](./images/aso-concept-tde.png "TDE concept")